 Recently, there has been a growing interest in integrating LBA immunoaffinity enrichment with LC-MS-MS quantification to integrate LBAs with the sensitivity and selectivity of LC-MS-MS technologies with greater precision and wider immune capture capabilities.

 Automated Column-switching LC–MS/MS, Microextraction packed sorbent (MEPS)/LC-MS/MS, and Disposable Pipette extraction (DPX)/LC-MS/MS are some of the recent techniques that have been used to quantify large molecules.

 Two major methods are widely used when using LC-MS/MS based technologies for the bioanalysis of large molecules:

-This approach is predominantly used for peptides, small proteins and oligonucleotides with a molecular weight typically below 4–8 kDa.
+This approach is predominantly used for peptides, small proteins, and oligonucleotides with a molecular weight typically below 4–8 kDa.

 This approach is more complex and mainly used for proteins or larger peptides.
-This approach involves a (enzymatic) digestion step in addition to the intact analyte approach, where the protein/peptide is digested into smaller peptides.
+This approach involves an (enzymatic) digestion step in addition to the intact analyte approach, where the protein/peptide is digested into smaller peptides.

 According to the existing standards, 4-6-15 (four out of six QC samples should be within 15% of the nominal value) is used as an approval criterion for large molecular LC-MS/MS assays.
 4-6-20 approval requirements are proposed for larger intact analytes, in particular, if a hybrid LC-MS/MS approach is used.